 Different contexts call for different approaches to case management.
-Strong case management practices are carefully adapted to the needs, constraints, and resources that exist within a given context.
-Adults with physical disabilities may be best served by one set of practices or approaches to case management while those same approaches may be irrelevant or even harmful to children with mental health issues or teens recovering from substance abuse or addiction.
+Therefore, strong case management practices must be carefully adapted to match each situation’s needs, constraints, and resources.
+For example, adults with physical disabilities may be best served by the brokerage model of case management.
+At the same time, that approach may be irrelevant or even harmful to children with mental health issues or teens recovering from substance abuse or addiction.

-Building a strong case management approach begins by identifying a foundational model that can be adapted to meet the needs of your specific clients and resources.
-Take a look at 3 unique case management models that can be adapted and customized to drive successful outcomes in a range of case management settings.
+Building a solid case management approach begins by identifying a foundational model that can be adapted to meet the needs of your specific clients and resources.
+First, let’s determine the best model for your practice.

-The brokerage model is a very brief approach to case management in which case workers attempt to help clients identify their needs and broker supportive services in one or two contacts.
-This model assumes that a client will voluntarily use needed services once they know they are available, and learn how to access them.
-This model works best when a client’s biggest challenge is access to services, rather than availability of services.
+The brokerage model is a straightforward approach to case management in which caseworkers attempt to help clients identify their needs and broker supportive services in one or two contacts.
+This model assumes that a client will voluntarily use needed services once they know they are available and learn how to access them.
+In this sense, this model works best when a client’s biggest challenge is access to services rather than availability.

-In a brokerage case management model, the case manager/social worker provides very little direct service to the client.
-Instead, they serve as a link between a client and community resources.
-The focus is on assessing needs, planning a service strategy, and connecting clients.
+In a brokerage case management model, the social service provider/case manager provides very little direct service to the client.
+Instead, they serve as a link between a client and community resources and focus on assessing needs, planning a service strategy, and connecting clients.

-As a clinician, the case manager in a clinical case management model provides direct counseling for a client’s individual concerns.
-That might include mental health services, addiction recovery support, or treatment for serious or chronic health conditions.
-When the case manager is also providing clinical services, they may have unique insight into the client’s needs.
-That increased level of understanding improves the case manager’s ability to identify needed services and connect the client with formal resources in the form of community service providers.
+As a clinician, the case manager in a clinical case management model provides direct counseling for a client’s individual concerns, including mental health services, addiction recovery support, or treatment for serious or chronic health conditions.
+When case managers provide clinical services, they have unique insight into the client’s needs.
+This increased level of understanding improves the case manager’s ability to identify needed services and connect the client with formal resources for community service providers.

-Perhaps more significantly, clinical care providers have a greater ability to encourage the client to connect with informal resources such as family, friends, and peers.
+More significantly, clinical care providers are well-positioned to encourage clients to connect with informal resources such as family, friends, and peers.
 That collaboration can increase the client’s willingness and ability to follow through with services.

-The clinical case manager is also well-positioned to help the client address social, emotional, and mental barriers to services.
-It’s not surprising that a clinical case management model can lead to more successful outcomes for clients who are less likely to engage voluntarily with services.
-The model is also particularly useful for clients who need support over an extended period of time.
+With this model, the clinical case manager can help the client address social, emotional, and mental barriers to services.
+As a result, a clinical case management model can lead to more successful outcomes for clients who are less likely to engage voluntarily with services and need support over an extended period of time.